+REGISTRATION IS NOW CLOSED.
+ALL AVAILABLE PLACES ARE FULL.
+WE LOOK FORWARD TO SEEING ALL REGISTERED ATTENDEES ON TUESDAY.
 Duncan and Barry have announced that the November 2016 course is the last time that this course will be offered in New Zealand.
-We have a great group of people coming for the course in November, but are still accepting registrations for a couple more weeks.
-See the registration form below.
+We have a great group of people coming for the course in November.

 We are pleased to again offer this opportunity to study with two experts in the area of rehabilitation, Professor Barry Willer from Buffalo University, USA and in partnership with Associate Professor Duncan Babbage from the Centre for Person Centred Research in the School of Clinical Sciences, Auckland University of Technology.
 Our Level One course will run from Tuesday 15–Friday 18 November 2016.
 The course will be held at the Auckland University of Technology city campus, just off Queen Street in the Auckland CBD.
 Course registration and support are provided by Wavelength Psychology.
 The registration form follows below.

 • The link between the brain and behaviour and the consequences of brain injury.

 • Behavioural and cognitive interventions for dealing with the most common issues presented by individuals with acquired brain injury.